gtechsltn/Robust-CSharp-CRUD/README.md

     }
 ```

-## Add to use the PROD, STAG, DEVELOP environment
+## Add to use the environment variables
 ```
 public static IHostBuilder CreateHostBuilder(string[] args) =>
         Host.CreateDefaultBuilder(args)